 Fill a sink with lukewarm water, adding half a tablespoon of detergent to the running water to create suds.
 Dip a toothbrush into the soapy water and use it to scrub any heavily stained areas.
 Also, scrub dirt off of the soles.

 Dry the shoes in the dryer on low heat and check them every 30 minutes until dry.
-Never allow white canvas shoes to air dry, as this can cause yellowing.

 Items you will need